FLW-TUDO/py_mmwave_dev/pymmw_visualizer/docs/README.md

 ## Reference

-If you find this toolbox or code useful, please consider citing our [paper](https://publikationsserver.tu-braunschweig.de/receive/dbbs_mods_00066760):
+If you find this toolbox or code useful, please consider citing this [paper](https://publikationsserver.tu-braunschweig.de/receive/dbbs_mods_00066760):

 ```
 @inproceedings{constapel2019practical,